Marcel and Rebecca | Edited by Steve N

 If you do decide to send in an FOI request, use our template below.

 FREE template letter.
-Download an FOI request letter to send in.
+Download our FOI request for councils letter to send off.

 Although in theory you can send your request to anyone at the authority and they should pass it on to be dealt with, in practice it's best to contact the FOI department directly.
 This should be listed on the authority's website - if not, call it up and ask.